sammilucia/virtualise-dual-boot-windows/README.md

 1. Install KVM (virt-manager)

-`sudo dnf install virt-manager libvirt-client qemu-kvm-core`
+`sudo dnf install virt-manager libvirt qemu-kvm-core`

+_Note: You shouldn't actually need to install the full qemu package if you've installed libvirt._

 2. Extract the Windows Activation data from the BIOS